 - The pastor is the chief administrative officer of the parish and a member of the parish school board/education/formation committee.
 Together with the school administrators, he executes the policies of the local parish and the policies of the archdiocese. - In parishes where a parish director or administrator is assigned, that individual fulfills the responsibilities related to educational programs normally carried out by the pastor.
-In the event of the pastor's absence, due to, but not limited to illness, sabbatical, etc., a designee approved by the Archdiocese of Milwaukee will assume the pastor's role.

-- The direction and evaluation of the parish school program shall be delegated to the principal, with the pastor retaining the right of consultation. - The supervision and evaluation of the school staff shall be delegated to the principal. - The direction and evaluation of the religious education program shall be delegated to the director of religious education, with the pastor retaining the right of consultation. - The supervision and evaluation of the staff shall be delegated to the director of religious education. - The school administrators recommend employment and re-employment of personnel under their jurisdiction to the pastor.
+In the event of the pastor's absence, due to, but not limited to illness, sabbatical, etc., a designee approved by the Archdiocese of Milwaukee will assume the pastor's role. - The direction and evaluation of the parish school program shall be delegated to the principal, with the pastor retaining the right of consultation. - The supervision and evaluation of the school staff shall be delegated to the principal. - The direction and evaluation of the evangelical/catechetical programs shall be delegated to the appropriate parish catechetical director/coordinator, with the pastor retaining the right of consultation. - The supervision and evaluation of evangelical/catechetical volunteers shall be delegated to the appropriate parish catechetical director/coordinator. - The school administrators recommend employment and re-employment of personnel under their jurisdiction to the pastor.
 The pastor issues all contracts.